 You know, there was an interesting story.

-It looks like China's already, you know, they want to try and pick up where they left off with the Biden corruption family.
+It looks like China is already, you know, they want to try and pick up where they left off with the Biden corruption family.

 Remember that?

-A top U.S. official told the think tank last week that U.S. intelligence has seen a sharp uptick in the Chinese Communist Party to influence Joe Dem uh Joe Biden's team and those around him.
+A top U.S. official told the think tank last week that U.S. intelligence has seen a sharp uptick in the Chinese Communist Party to influence Joe Biden's team and those around him.

-And National uh Counterintelligence Security Center director William Bene told the Aspen Institute that the think tank that China that has launched an influence campaign on steroids targeting Biden.
+And National Counterintelligence Security Center director William Nina told the Aspen Institute that the think tank, that China has launched an influence campaign on steroids targeting Biden.

 Quote, we predicted China would now literally re-emphasize their influence in the campaigns to the new administration.